atimpone/aws-foundation-journey/content/01-dev/04-reference/02-controlling-builder-team-access.md

 * AWS Management Console.
 * AWS CLI or SDKs.
 * AWS CloudFormation or other Infrastucture as Code (IaC) tools such as Terraform.

+Builders also attempt to attached both AWS and customer managed IAM policies to their IAM service roles.

 ##### Using IAM Service Roles